metamath/lamp-guide/docs/index.md

 To make things clearer, we'll add a "‡" symbol after the word "statement" or "statements" when we really mean "step" or "steps", so that the words we show are consistent with the UI.
+The term "substitution" also has multiple meanings; we will use "substitution‡" when we mean the replacement menu operation (instead of the fundamental Metamath operation called substitution).

 Now that we've had a brief introduction to the metamath-lamp user interface, let's decide how to use it to create our proof.